Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 4. The autocatcher is **off** by default.
 To enable it, you need to send a message in Discord as `P^autocatcher on`.
   > `P^` is the default command_prefix for the selfbot.
 Feel free to change it.
 Note that, this is not the same as PokeCord's prefix.
   > If you don't want to toggle it on every time after restart, look for the line `self.autocatcher = False` under the `__init__()` function and change it to `True` instead of `False`.
-5. Most of the commands need you to catch a pokemon in the new guild with autocatcher on, at least once, followed by a restart.
+5. Most of the commands need you to catch a Pokemon in the new guild with autocatcher on, at least once, followed by a restart.
   > There is a way to manually bypass this.
-You need to turn the Developer Mode on your Discord on, get the guild id and alter `guilds.json` to include the `,guild_id:"pokecord prefix in that guild"`.
+You need to turn the Developer Mode on your Discord on, get the guild ID and alter `guilds.json` to include the `,guild_id:"pokecord prefix in that guild"`.
 ### Linux
 1. First install git by doing "sudo apt install git-all", cd to directory, and then run "setup.sh" with "./setup.sh".
 Make sure to give permission to "setup.sh" and "run.sh" by "chmod +x [file name here]".
 2. Then follow step number "2" in the "Windows" section above.